hmi-utwente/google-cloud-tts-js/README.md

 # Setup
 1. [Create your personal Google Could API key](https://cloud.google.com/docs/authentication/api-keys).
 Make sure billing is enabled on your account (there should be a 12-month trial with some free credits if you sign up for the first time).
-1. Clone this repo, open the index.html in a browser.
+1. Clone this repo, open the `index.html` in a browser.
 1. Enter the API key in the web page and press the "Submit" button.

 # Using the demo
 1. Select the preferred language, gender and voice (WaveNet voices typically sound better than Standard voices).
-1. Enter text and press the "Speak" button.
+1. Enter some text and press the "Speak" button.
 1. You should now hear the spoken audio.

 # Using this code in your project